christy8059/about-christy/README.md

 _School_: High School of Telecommunication for Arts and Science

-Profession: Student in High School
+_Profession_ : Student in High School

 ## **_About Me_**